-The prison was given an inspection in autumn 2016, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in August 2020, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below: